sgaudart/centreon_consolidate_alerts/README.md

 This script will read data from the 3 tables centeron_storage.logs + downtimes + acknownledgements in the time slot [--start => --end].
 <br>

 The script will feed a new custom table [your_database].Alert where each entry in the table represents a Centreon alert.
-See info in the attached documentation table_Alert.pdf
+See info in the attached documentation [table_Alert.pdf](https://github.com/sgaudart/centreon_consolidate_alerts/blob/master/table_Alert.pdf).
 <br>

 The conf file is used to populate the connection information for the database centreon_storage and your database for the Alert table. <br>
-<b>NOTE:</b> The --conf option is mandatory
+**NOTE:** The --conf option is mandatory

 ## Requirements